Nifrec/nenwin/experiment_1/working_thoughts.md

 `MarbleEaterNode.radius` must be a learnable parameter.
 There currently was no way for it to collect gradients.
 This is probably something to add later though!

+## Update 27-02-2021
+One of the difficulties with the `Emitter` is that the mass of the emitted Marble should propagate back to the `stored_mass` of the `Emitter`.
+However, the mass of a Marble is a `torch.nn.Parameter()`, and creating a new parameter for a tensor resets the computational graph.
+Hence it is not possible to both
+1. Keep the mass of the Marble trainable (i.e. keep it a Parameter).
+2. Propagate back to the `stored_mass` and the `prototype`'s mass.
+At first it seemed that the only solution is to give a Marble an `init_mass`, which is a Parameter, and a 'working' mass, and only set the working mass when emitting a new Marble.
+However,
+**The emitted Marble does not need to be trainable!**.
+It does not exist at the start of the algorithm, and when optimizing the other particles it may even never come into existance.
+So I am confusing goal of different parts of the software with each other.